eisensafran/brokken/README.md

 - The builds are created using `fontmake` (`fontmake -i -g ../sources/brokken.glyphs -a`) which needs to be run inside the `fonts` directory.
 (The argument `-i` is given in order to interpolate between the masters, otherwise only the `thin` and `bold` masters are exported to `ttf`/`otf`.
 The argument `-a` is given to apply basic autohinting to the `ttf` version.)
 See [here](https://github.com/googlefonts/fontmake).
 - activate Python3 virtual environment: `source myenv/bin/activate`
 - run QA-tool fontbakery with Google Fonts template: `fontbakery check-googlefonts Brokken-Bold.ttf --full-lists` (reports can be found in the `reports` directory).
+- building the `*.ttf` font files with `fontmake` and applied autohinting will result in an error message from `fontbakery`:
+    ```
+    FAIL This is a hinted font, so it must have bit 3 set on the flags of the head table, so that PPEM values will becrounded into an integer value.
+    ```
+    As far as I can see this flag can **not** be set inside Glyphsapp (see [here](https://forum.glyphsapp.com/t/font-bakery-hinting-error-message-bit-3-of-head-table/16210/6) and [here](https://groups.google.com/g/googlefonts-discuss/c/VIqqGTjtr5M?pli=1)).
+Therefore it seems necessary that this issue needs to be adressed by running `gftools fix-hinting` on each generated `ttf`.
+Useful `bash`-scripts can be found [here](https://forum.glyphsapp.com/t/font-bakery-hinting-error-message-bit-3-of-head-table/16210/6).

 ## Design/Approach
 The font attempts a hybrid between a brutalist aesthetic, at times reminiscent of a *Textura*, and a design that evokes the aesthetics of 1980s pen-and-paper role-playing games and fantasy novels.
 As a ‘creative constraint’, the font does not use any Bézier curves.
 The name ‘Brokken’ is derived from its rock-like appearance (German ‘Brocken’ = chunk, bolder), the approach that all letters are created by combining chunks, and that the overall design is strongly influenced by ‘broken’ typography (such as *Textura*, *Element*, etc.).